Tutorial SF 1

 Y = X*B # all filter components

-We ought to remove the first two components and compute the filtered data in the sensor space retaining only the remaining components [Eq.2]:
+We sought to remove the first component ($Q=N-P=1$) and compute the filtered data in the sensor space retaining only the remaining $P$ components [Eq.2].

 MoSc